Antix-Development/PotPack/ReadMe.md

 PotPack is a C# conversion of [PotPack](https://github.com/mapbox/potpack), a tiny JavaScript library for packing 2D rectangles into a near-square container.

+It exixts because I needed a rectangle packer for an application I was working on at the time, and because after a little searching I couldn't find anything really simple.

-As it stands, PotPack works with lists of `Rectangles` but can easilly be adapted to work with other classes
+As it stands, PotPack works with lists of `Rectangles` but can easilly be adapted to work with other classes.